Mrhaneul/EGR226_Midterm_Project/README.md

 # EGR226_Midterm_Project

 1. 🛠️ Setting Up Malware Scanning Lab
-The lab will mimic anti-scan.me for scanning malware with preferred antivirus.

 The tool used is called AVET, which stands for Antivirus Reduction.